 There's no charge to tour the garden, Liberty Hall or the adjacent Orlando Brown House.
 The houses are closed Sundays.
 (502) 227-2560.

 Kentucky's most unusual garden is found on the grounds of the Kentucky State Capitol in Frankfort.
 The Floral Clock is made up of 13,000 plants.
 The face of the clock is 34 feet across, and a special mechanism enables the quarter-ton hands to move.
 The whole blooming thing sits in a 100-ton planter above a reflecting pool.
 Open daily dawn to dusk.
 Free admission.
 (502) 564-3449.
 Frankfort is 27 miles west of Lexington via I-64 or US 60.

 Bluegrass Note: They are poisonous when raw, but early settlers roasted the seeds of the Kentucky Coffeetree to make a coffee substitute.
 Black, leathery pods filled with bean-like seeds hang from branches which are bare most of the year.
 The Coffeetree was the official Kentucky State Tree until 1994, when the Legislature bumped it for the more "popular" Tulip Poplar, a member of the magnolia family.

-About 100 varieties of trees - including many varieties of flowering dogwoods -- numerous flowering plants, a rose garden and a fish pool are found in the five-acre Nannine Clay Wallis Arboretum, 616 Pleasant Street in Paris.
+About 100 varieties of trees - including many varieties of flowering dogwoods -- numerous flowering plants, a rose garden and a fish pool are found in the four-acre Nannine Clay Wallis Arboretum, 616 Pleasant Street in Paris.
 The arboretum is the "back yard" of the headquarters of the Garden Club of Kentucky.
 View the gardens daily, sunrise to sunset, unless a special event is taking place.
 Admission is free.
 (859) 987-6158.
 Paris is 18 miles north of Lexington via US 27/68.